velajua/velajua.github.io/_posts/2023-03-02-maze-solver.md

 This FastAPI app creates and solves mazes using various algorithms while allowing for strict pathing and weighted cells.

+This [`repository`](https://github.com/velajua/maze_solver) contains the necessary files to daploy a containerized app which is able to create mazes using a modified version of the Breadth-First-Search algorithm, as well as solutions to the geenrated using various path-finding algorithms.

 ## Requirements

 * Python 3.6+